Procellmico/PokemonTest2/README.md

 ##Pokemon Test

 In which I attempt to recreate a Pokemon game.
-I've actually attempted this before, I'm now just redoing it and using Github/Git as version control in case I do something horribly wrong :P
+Hopefully by some time in the future I would have created a working Pokemon clone.

 Written in Java using the Libgdx library.